unff/ebayplaygroundrebuild/README.md

 ✓ - pass tokens back through IPC
 ✓ - Angular handles local storage and persistence.

+REFRESH token is the long-lives one used to generate new access tokens

 - click the gear
 - get code through electron
 - turn code into token(s) in electron